clemsgrs/hs2p/README.md

 ```

 Again, extracted patches will be saved as `x_y.jpg` where `x` and `y` represent the true location in the slide **at level 0**.

-## Resuming experiment after crash / bug

-If, for some reason, the experiment crashes, you should be able to resume from last processed slide simply by turning the `resume` parameter in your config file to `True`, keeping all other parameters unchanged.

 ## Troubleshooting